PrimeFord/PrimeFord/README.md

 ### Hi there 👋

+I'mMuhammedfuad Bashar
+A Frontend Software Engineer and Technical Writer who is Passionate about learning, building and solving problems.

+📝 To give back to the community I publish technical developer-focused content on Hashnode, Dev.to and Medium.

+🚀 You can connect with me on:

+Twitter:
+LinkedIn:
+🥂 Cheers!

 <!--
 **PrimeFord/PrimeFord** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.